 The waters around Bonaire offer many different species of fish.
-The most common fish we catch are blue marlin, white marlin, wahoo, mahi mahi, barracuda, blackfin tuna, and yellowfin tuna.
-The ocean is full of surprises, so other species show up some times too.
+The most common fish we catch trolling are blue marlin, white marlin, wahoo, and yellowfin tuna.
+When bottom fishing, we mainly catch silk snapper, mutton snapper, blackfin snapper, and almaco jacks.
+The ocean is full of surprises, so other species show up some times too, especially when bottom fishing.
 Click the SPECIES tab above for pictures and a more complete list of the fish we catch.

 --How many people can go on the boat?

 The Flying Fish can carry 10 passengers.
 There is an additional charge of $15/hr for each passenger above 6.

 --Do I have to charter the whole boat?